bullhorn/novo-elements/projects/novo-examples/src/components/tabbed-group-picker/tabbed-group-picker.md

 ## Chips

-Use the chips picker instead of a dropdown
+Use a Chip List display inside of the Tabbed Group Picker to show selected options.

 <code-example example="tabbed-group-picker-chips"></code-example>